Positive Semidefinite Metric Learning Using Boosting-like Algorithms: Experiments

 \subsection{Unconstrained Face Recognition}

 We use the ``labeled faces in the wild'' (LFW) dataset~\cite{LFWTech} for face recognition in this experiment.

-This is a data set of unconstrained face images, which has a large range of the variation seen in real life, including $13,233$ images of $5,749$ people collected from news articles on internet.
+This is a data set of unconstrained face images, which has a large range of variations seen in real world, including $13,233$ images of $5,749$ people collected from news articles on Internet.
 The face recognition task here is {\em pair matching}---given two face images, to determine if these two images are of the same individual.
 So we classify unseen pairs to determine whether each image in the pair indicates the same individual or not, by applying M$k$NN of \cite{Guillaumin09isthat} instead of $k$NN.

 Features of face images are extracted by computing $3$-scale, $128$-dimensional SIFT descriptors \cite{lowe2004sift}, which center on $9$ points of facial features extracted by a facial feature descriptor, same as described in \cite{Guillaumin09isthat}.
 PCA is then performed on the SIFT vectors to reduce the dimension to between $100$ and $400$.